 Looking for something to eat, but don’t want to break the bank?
-Spent a little too much gambling and want to get back on budget?
-Here are some good eats on and nearby the Las Vegas Strip that won’t cost you an arm and a leg.
+Spent a little too much on the slot machines in Vegas and want to get back on budget?
+Here are some cheap buffets on and nearby the Las Vegas Strip that won’t cost you an arm and a leg.
 These grand feasts will cover all of the bases, from Italian to American to Asian to Mediterranean and everything in between, all for a price that won’t make you break out in a sweat.

 Want to upgrade from the cheap buffets on the Strip?
 Check out the best buffets in Las Vegas for more unlimited delights.

 Circus Buffet at Circus Circus – 2880 S Las Vegas Blvd.
 89109

 By far the cheapest buffet on the Strip, this restaurant offers traditional favorites from brunch to dinner.
 Staples that can be found at this buffet are brunch classics such as French Toast, biscuits and gravy, boiled eggs, sausage, potatoes and a made-to-order omelet station that serves until brunch ends at 2 p.m.
 For dinner, expect pasta dishes, Asian mainstays such as fried rice and edamame, seafood like baked fish and clam, pizza, tacos and burritos from the Mexican section, and classic comfort foods such as hamburgers, corn on the cob and baked chicken.
 For those with a sweet tooth, there is also a dessert section.

 The Circus Buffet is open Friday through Sunday only, with brunch being from 7 a.m. to 2 p.m. and dinner from 4:30 p.m. to 10 p.m.
 Brunch is $25.99 and dinner is $27.99.